 It's about time I honestly got to doing this and yet I haven't had the slightest bit of time to even think about it.
 Sad, I'm aware, but true.
-Considering I'm already well nineteen chapters into the sequel this really should have been done awhile ago, but like many of my other stories, it just wasn't.
+Considering I'm already well nineteen chapters into the sequel this really should have been done, but like many of my other stories, it just wasn't.
 Now I get to run around like I've had my head chopped off while I do these things.
 So many things to fix and add to make it much clearer so people can stop getting confused, which is my fault.
 Well, let's get on with it!

 Warnings: It's shonen ai.
 That means it will be a gay relationship.
 Male/Male, Slash

-Note: (X) is time jump and or pov change
+Note: (X) is time jump and/or POV change

-Chapter, 1: Gift
+Chapter 1: Gift

-Despite the breeze going on outside, the room itself was quite stuffy and he was tempted more than a few times throughout the night to remove his pajama top, but he didn't even move in the end.
+Despite the breeze going on outside, the room itself was quite stuffy and he was tempted more than a few times throughout the night to remove his pyjama top, but he didn't even move in the end.
 Every time he began to remove it, the air conditioner would turn on and he'd begin to freeze.
 He wondered a few times if Uncle Vernon or Dudley were watching his every move so he they could turn it on once he sat up in bed and tried to take his top off.
 Just another way to drive him mad.
 As if he wasn't nearly there already.

 None of that had anything to really do about what was bothering Harry though.
 Today had been Harry's birthday and after angrily throwing away two boxes of chocolates, one from Ron, the other from Hermione, he'd tried to sleep the rest of the day away.
 It was not just his two best friends he was angry with, but rather everyone that he knew.
 Besides his birthday, not a single person had honestly been writing him, to the point he was actually shocked when he had woken up that morning and found that he had gifts.
 And even worse was the fact that not a single one of his so called friends or even Sirius had asked him how he was doing or felt.